shah-shreya/payway-test-package/README.md

 **3. Provide following details into .env file:-**

-After creating your application successfully on the hosting for Laravel project, click on it and it will show you api_key and api_url and merchant_id.
+After creating your payway account, you will get api_key and api_url and merchant_id.
 Copy these credentials and paste them in your .env file.

 **PAYWAY_API_KEY=**